-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Public consultation and engagement Implement initiatives that enable all members of the community to be involved in and aware of Council activities Recruitment Needs No additional staff required.
-Organisation & Career Development Existing staff will need to be trained in the following: • Community and stakeholder engagement • Communication through social media and electronic media Complete Ongoing Organisation Management and Capacity Provide high quality customer services Recruitment Needs No additional staff required.
-Organisation & Career Development • Skills development continued Ongoing
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Public consultation and engagement Implement initiatives that enable all members of the community to be involved in, and aware of Council activities.
+Staffing needs No additional staff required.
+Organisation and career development Existing staff will need to be trained in the following: • Community and stakeholder engagement. • Communication through social media and electronic media.
+Ongoing Organisation management and capacity Provide high quality customer services.
+Staffing needs No additional staff required.
+Organisation and career development • Skills development continued.
+Ongoing

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Recruitment Needs A Risk Officer position has been advertised with the applicant expected to be engaged in January 2015.
-Workplace safety Provide a safe and healthy work environment that allows for the professional development of all staff Organisation & Career Development The existing Safety Management System undertook a review during this period and a new Safety Management System was introduced to the organisation.
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Staffing needs A Risk Officer position continues to be funded.
+An appointment to this position was made in January 2015.
+Organisation and career development Workplace safety Provide a safe and healthy work environment that allows for the professional development of all staff.
+The existing Safety Management System undertook a review during this period and a new Safety Management System was introduced to the organisation.
 Training aligned with the introduction of the new plan is ongoing.
 Continued professional development aligned with the WHS Regulations and Risk Management for all staff.
 To be undertaken on an annual basis or more frequently as required.
-Managers and supervisory staff to be trained in WHS and Risk Management principles and internal practices and to be accountable for performance in these areas.
-Partially complete Ongoing Planned development Promote and manage development within sustainability guidelines Recruitment Needs No additional staff required.
-Organisation & Career Development Continued staff professional development in planning and land use development.
-Ongoing Infrastructure initiatives Effectively deliver Shire infrastructure Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
+Managers and supervisory staff to be trained in WHS and Risk Management principles and internal practices, and to be accountable for performance in these areas.
+Complete Ongoing Staffing needs Planned Promote and manage development within sustainability guidelines.
+No additional staff required. development Organisation and career development Ongoing Continued staff professional development in planning and land use development.
+Infrastructure Effectively deliver Shire infrastructure.
+Recruitment Needs initiatives No additional staff required to achieve the objectives in the Delivery Plan.
 Additional resources may need to be sourced for specific programs.
-Organisation & Career Development Ongoing Continued staff skills development for staff employed in roads, waste, water and other programs.
+Ongoing Organisation and career development Continued staff skills development for staff employed in roads, waste, water and other programs.

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Council's sustainability performance Ensure that Council's management and operations enhance sustainability values Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
-Organisation & Career Development • All staff to be trained in sustainability initiatives.
-Ongoing Financial Sustainability Ensure that the Council remains financially sustainable into the future Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
-Organisation & Career Development Internal upskilling of finance staff to address succession planning initiatives.
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Council's sustainability performance Ensure that Council's management and operations enhance sustainability values.
+Recruitment needs No additional staff required to achieve the objectives in the Delivery Plan.
+Organisation and career development Ongoing Financial sustainability Ensure that the Council remains financially sustainable into the future.
+All relevant staff to be trained in sustainability initiatives.
+Staffing needs No additional staff required to achieve the objectives in the Delivery Plan.
+Organisation and career development Internal upskilling of finance staff to address succession planning initiatives.
 Continued professional development of finance staff.
-Ongoing Outward looking Shire Leverage of state and national trends to create business opportunities in the Shire Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
-Continuing Learning Expand and develop a knowledge culture, and continuous education practices Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
-Organisation & Career Development • Continue with the Gwydir Learning Region Model.
+Ongoing Outward looking Shire Leverage of state and national trends to create business opportunities in the Shire.
+Staffing needs No additional staff required to achieve the objectives in the Delivery Plan.
+Continuing Learning Expand and develop a knowledge culture, and continuous education practices.
+Staffing needs Due to staff movements the Council will be considering the appointment of a GLR General Manager to achieve the objectives in the Delivery Plan.
+Organisation and career development Continue with the Gwydir Learning Region Model.
 Workforce planning requirements aligned to this model are outlined previously in this report.
+Continuing Governance Maintain and enhance Council integrity.
+Staffing needs No additional staff required to achieve the objectives in the Delivery Plan.
+Organisation and career development • Continue to upskill all required staff to ensure ethical practices are employed. • Training of staff to undertake internal audits on internal corporate governance standards.
 Continuing

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Recruitment Needs No additional staff required to achieve the objectives in the Delivery Plan.
-Governance Maintain and enhance Council integrity Organisation & Career Development Continuing Continue to upskill all required staff to ensure ethical practices are employed.
-Training of internal staff to undertake internal audits on internal corporate governance standards.